digumx/ProjectReticle/DevDocs/ShifFilespec.md

  -  Name `PassLightColor`.
 Possible values: `0` or `1`.
 If `1`, it indicates that light color (strength multiplied) must be passed to the shader through `vec3 lights[i].color`.
  -  Name `PassKl`.
 Possible values: `0` or `1`.
 If `1`, indicates that Kl values must be passed through `float lights[i].kl`.
  -  Name `PassKp`.
 Possible values: `0` or `1`.
 If `1`, idnicates that Kq values must be passed through `float lights[i].kq`.

+### Section TexLists:

+List of texture uniform names, seperated by semicolons.